In Theory From the South: Or, How Euro-America is Evolving Toward Africa, Jean and John Comaroff consider the juridification of…

 Benjamin L. Berger

-Benjamin L. Berger is Associate Dean (Students) and Associate Professor at Osgoode Hall Law School at York University in Toronto, Canada.
+Benjamin L. Berger is Professor and York Research Chair in Pluralism and Public Law at Osgoode Hall Law School, York University in Toronto, Canada, and holds an appointment as Professor (status only) in the Department for the Study of Religion at the University of Toronto.
 He is the author of Law’s Religion: Religious Difference and the Claims of Constitutionalism and he convenes the Osgoode Colloquium on Law, Religion & Social Thought.
+His recent scholarship can be found here.

 The pathologies of religious freedom